 There are two types of surrogacies: traditional surrogacy and gestational surrogacy.
 Traditional is the oldest form of surrogacy, dating back thousands of years: it is when the Surrogate mother is genetically related to the child she is carrying and has become pregnant through traditional methods.
-Gestational surrogacy, on the other hand, was developed in the 1900’s when IVF became a successful method of pregnancy, and allows for the Intended Parents to be genetically related to the baby the Surrogate is carrying.
+Gestational, on the other hand, was developed in the 1900’s when IVF became a successful method of pregnancy, and allows the Intended Parents to be genetically related to the baby the Surrogate is carrying.

-While it may be surprising that a state such as New York only just made compensated surrogacy legal so recently, there are a few other states that have only made gestational surrogacy legal in the past few years as well: Maine in 2016, Iowa in 2018, Vermont in 2018, Oklahoma in 2019, and Washington in 2019.
+While it may be surprising that a state such as New York only just made compensated surrogacy legal so recently, there are a few other states that have only made surrogacy by gestation legal in the past few years as well: Maine in 2016, Iowa in 2018, Vermont in 2018, Oklahoma in 2019, and Washington in 2019.

-There are actually only a handful of states which explicitly permit compensated traditional surrogacy; a majority of states have no laws on traditional surrogacy and as such, while it is not technically illegal, it may be more difficult to obtain the necessary documents to ensure the Intended Parents are named on the baby’s birth certificate.
+There are actually only a handful of states which explicitly permit compensated traditional surrogacy; a majority of states have no laws on it and as such, while it is not technically illegal, it may be more difficult to obtain the necessary documents to ensure the Intended Parents are named on the baby’s birth certificate.

 Surrogacy has come a long way since its origins, and you don’t have to go through the process alone (in fact, we recommend that you don’t!).
 Agencies like Simple Surrogacy are here to help you navigate the legal hurdles and medical processes, as well as celebrate your growing family with you.
-With 20 years of experience, Simple Surrogacy has witnessed and lived through much of the recent history of surrogacy and we use that knowledge and experience to guide our Surrogates, Egg Donors, and Intended Parents.
+With 20 years of experience, we have witnessed and lived through much of the recent history of it, and we use that knowledge and experience to guide our Surrogates, Egg Donors, and Intended Parents.
 Contact us now to start your surrogacy journey.